Polyfrost/Hytils-Reborn/README.md

 - **Non Speech Cooldown** - Show the amount of time remaining until you can speak if you are a non.
 - **Hide Locraw Messages** - Hide locraw messages in chat.
 - **Remove Lobby Statuses** - Remove lobby join messages from chat.
-- **Remove Mystery Box Rewards** - Remove others mystery box messages from chat and only show your own.
+- **Remove Ticket Machine Rewards** - Remove ticket machine messages from chat and only show your own.
 - **Remove Soul Well Announcements** - Remove soul well announcements from chat.
 - **Remove Game Announcements** - Remove game announcements from chat.
 - **Remove Hype Limit Reminder** - Remove Hype limit reminders from chat.